hectormz/167L-materials/labs/lab5.md

 The medium must be replenished on a regular basis.
 You will take out the old medium and put in fresh medium.
 Think of it as their food, and once they use up the nutrients in the medium, they need to be fed again.
 You are also removing accumulated waste products.
 Many components in the medium, such as components of the serum, degrade quickly under physiological conditions like those in the incubator.
 This is why serum is stored in the freezer, and the complete medium is stored in the fridge and lasts only a month in the fridge.
 Once it is warmed up and stored in the incubator with cells, components begin to degrade even quicker, so you must replenish those by changing the medium.
 It is also a good idea to warm up only the amount of complete medium that you plan on using on a given day, to avoid degrading the whole bottle.

-Your medium contains a buffer to maintain the 7.4 pH.
+Your medium contains a buffer to maintain pH 7.4.
 This buffer relies on CO~2~ to keep it from releasing into the atmosphere and becoming more basic (turning purple).
 The incubator has a CO~2~ sensor and injects CO~2~ from a tank to keep the level at 5%, which is the level of CO~2~ in your body and what is needed to maintain the pH of the medium.
 The purpose of this tray is to keep the humidity in the incubator at \~100%.
 This keeps your medium from evaporating during the culture period.
 If you notice that you have less media in your flask than you put in, check the water pan, it is probably empty.
 The humidity is also important for the type of CO~2~ sensor in the incubators.
 If the humidity is not high enough, the sensors become inaccurate and will not keep the correct CO~2~ levels, which will negatively affect the pH of your medium.
 Every time you open the incubator, the humidity goes down and the CO~2~ level drops.
 The longer you leave it open and the wider you open the door and the more turbulence you create when you open and close it, the closer it gets to the room air.
-An incubator that starts with the low humidity of the room can take 3-4 hours to reach full humidity, which means that it can take 3-4 hours for the CO~2~ sensor to work properly.
+An incubator that starts with the low humidity of the room can take 3-4 hours to reach full humidity, which means that it can take 3–4 hours for the CO~2~ sensor to work properly.
 Keep the doors closed.
 Open and close them gently, and only open them as wide as you need.

 Cells are living things and can be shocked by quick changes in their environment.
 When changing the medium or passaging, try to warm up their new environment before putting them in it.
 Often you will see researchers put the fresh medium in the new flask and put it in the incubator to adjust the CO~2~ levels and temperature of the medium while trypsinizing and counting the cells.
 If they have to keep the cells out of the incubator, they might keep them in a capped tube so that the atmospheric air won't continuously change the pH of the medium they're in, or keep them in PBS and reduce their temperature by placing them on ice so that their metabolic needs are slowed.
 It is important to know what conditions affect the components of your medium and your cells so that you can take the proper precautions when working with them.
 Setting up experiments can take longer than you think!
 Don't let your cells wither away in the biosafety hood while you do calculations and pipette solutions.
 It can take as little as 30 minutes for the pH of your cell culture medium to increase to toxic levels sitting on the counter or under the microscope without the CO~2~ environment of the incubator.